Vincent-bot901/Database-Project/readme.txt

 Then we can create the virtual environment. with virtual environment with name "env", command looks like this:

+FOR MAC:
 COMMAND: virtualenv env

+FOR WINDOWS:
+COMMAND: python -m venv env

 ########################################